General Synthetic-Powered Inference: Experimental Details

 \paragraph{Models.} We use the following models from the vLLM library for the comparisons: \begin{compactitem} \item \texttt{deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B} \item \texttt{deepseek-ai/DeepSeek-R1-Distill-Qwen-7B} \item \texttt{Qwen/Qwen3-1.7B} \end{compactitem}

+For the K-way majority vote experiment, we use \texttt{deepseek-ai/DeepSeek-R1-Distill-Qwen-7B} with different values of $K\in \{1,4,8,16,64\}$.

-Unless specified otherwise, models are run with temperature 0.6, top-p = $0.95$, top-k = $20$, and min-p = $0$.
-For these runs, we generate 64 answers per question and take the majority vote as the final answer.
+Unless specified otherwise, models are run with the following settings: temperature 0.6, top-p = $0.95$, top-k = $20$, and min-p = $0$.
+For each run, we generate $K = 64$ answers per question and take the majority vote as the final answer.
 The maximum token limit for all runs is 32,768.

 \paragraph{Data and answer verification.} We use datasets from the Hugging Face datasets library: \begin{compactitem} \item Real data: AIME25 test split (\texttt{math-ai/aime25}), containing 30 challenging math reasoning questions in English. \item Synthetic data: a subset of OlympiadBench (\texttt{Hothan/OlympiadBench OE\_TO\_maths\_en\_COMP}), containing English-language math reasoning questions without full proofs. \end{compactitem}